polyphony-chat/docs/SPECIFICATION.md

 If the verification is successful, the foreign server can issue a session token to the user.

 **Example:**
-Say that Alice is on server A, and want to authenticate on Server B that uses her existing identity.
+Say that Alice is on server A, and wants to authenticate on Server B, using her existing identity.

 Alice's client sends a request to Server B for a challenge string.
 Upon receiving a response, Alice signs this challenge string with their ID-Cert and sends the signature and her ID-Cert to Server B. Server B can now verify that it was actually Alice who signed the string, and not a malicious outsider.
 If all goes well, server B will send a newly generated session token back to Alice's client.
 Alice's client can then authenticate with server B by using this token.